aleksandar-b/blog/_posts/2023-09-26-causality-is-not-enough.md

 published: true
 ---

-There is this opinion that what LLMs need in order to achieve superinteligence is ability for causal thinking.
+There is this opinion that what LLMs needs in order to achieve superinteligence is ability for causal thinking.

 While I agree that causal inference is important thing it is not the whole theoretical picture.
 I say theoretical because there is also practical inconvinience of testing AGI hypothesis which is the only way known to expand our knowledge.